hyperledger-solang/solang/docs/language/builtins.rst

 bytes ``msg.data``
     The raw ABI encoded arguments passed to the current call.

-bytes4 ``msg.sig``
+bytes4 (Substrate) or bytes8 (Solana) ``msg.sig``
-    Function selector from the ABI encoded calldata, e.g. the first four bytes.
+    Function selector from the encoded calldata, e.g. the first four or eight bytes.
 This might be 0 if no function selector was present.
 In Ethereum, constructor calls do not have function selectors but in Parity Substrate they do.